πάντα δι’ αὐτοῦ ἐγένετο

 - ουδε means “not”.

-- Be sure to note the difference .
+- Be sure to note the difference See the vocab for chapter 10 in BBG..
 The former is the numeral one and is pronounced “hen”.

 - Numbers are adjectives answering “how many?”.
 Just as you did before, you will often have to supply the noun it is modifying.
 Here you will translate “one thing”.